 And this brings us to the important question – what’s the best bread to eat if you have a fatty liver?

 The best bread to eat if you have a fatty liver disease is keto bread.
 Great alternatives include rye bread, whole wheat bread and sprouted bread.
 But even these should be consumed in moderation.

 My approach (and keep in mind that I managed to reverse my fatty liver) was to still eat bread on an almost daily basis.

 While I did have days when I didn’t eat any, I usually ate anything between one to three slices per day.
 Once in a blue moon I probably ate a bit more.

 So in such small quantities – and especially by eating a type of bread that is as liver friendly as possible, you don’t really have to stop having it.

-Sure, you can’t have the white bread you are used to having, but you will see that the alternatives are not that bad.
-And this is exactly what we’re going to talk about today.
+Sure, you can’t have the white bread you are probably used to, but you will see that the alternatives are not that bad.
+And this is exactly what we’re going to talk about today – liver-friendly bread alternatives.